AmolGangadhare/flutter_barcode_scanner/README.md

 #### 2. Adding to existing flutter app:
 #### If your existing ios code is **Swift** then you just need to do following.
+  If using xcode; make sure you open the runner via the Runner.xcworkspace and NOT the Runner.xcodeproj, this will cause the build to fail.
   1. Set **minimum deployment target to 12** and set **Swift version to 5**.
   2. Close the Xcode and run **pod install** in `/ios` in flutter project.
   3. Now proceed to section **How to use**.

 #### If your existing ios code is **Objective-C** then you need to do following.
   1. Create a new flutter project with same name at different location (Don't forget to check **Include swift support for iOS code** while creating)